THE LANSING CITY PULSE

 Soon, the young vocalist was shooting for the stars, albeit from the family’s living room.

 “When she was 6-years old, she told us she was going to win a Grammy,” her mother recalled.
 “Then, after that, every year on Grammy night she’d dress up in different outfits and accept her awards.
 I can’t imagine her doing anything else.
 However, we’re pushing for her to go to college.”

-As for her live performances, KANIN is actually a trio.
-Backing her up are fellow teenaged musicians, guitarist Addie Martin and pianist Collin Wever.
+As for her live performances, KANIN is actually a duo.
+Backing her up are fellow teenaged musicians, guitarist Addie Martin.
 On top of that, she’s also already in the loop with some of Lansing’s music-scene veterans.
 Over the last couple years, while still in grade school, she’s worked alongside Donny Brown, Ricky Nalett, Kathy Ford and Rachel Curtiss.